The Ad Net Zero

 Reduce Emissions from Advertising Production

 All agencies and production companies – with client support – will be encouraged to commit to reducing emissions from advertising production.
-AdGreen, an advertising production sustainability initiative, is one example of how Action 2 can be implemented.
+AdGreen, an organisation created to reduce the negative environmental impacts of production, is one example of how Action 2 can be kickstarted.
 It provides information and tools to support the industry in this transition, including a carbon calculator and sustainability training.

 All agencies and production companies – with client support – will be encouraged to commit to reducing emissions from advertising production.
-AdGreen, an advertising production sustainability initiative, is one example of how Action 2 can be implemented.
+AdGreen, an organisation created to reduce the negative environmental impacts of production, is one example of how Action 2 can be kickstarted.
 It provides information and tools to support the industry in this transition, including a carbon calculator and sustainability training.

 Like other aspects of advertising, motion and stills advertising production can be carbon-intensive processes, particularly location shoots with high levels of travel, hospitality, and complex supply chains.